godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-2.md

 As you might recall from the [previous development snapshot](/article/dev-snapshot-godot-4-7-dev-1/#windows-support-hdr-output), our intention during the 4.7 cycle is to roll out HDR support across all supported platforms.
 Windows already got their initial implementation; now, it's Apple's turn.
 [Stuart Carnie](https://github.com/stuartcarnie) delivered full support for <abbr title="Extended Dynamic Range; Apple's technology to display HDR on their devices.">EDR</abbr> display to all Apple platforms ([GH-106814](https://github.com/godotengine/godot/pull/106814)).
 Documentation is still in the works for HDR, as there's quite a lot of ground to cover, but you can expect a proper deep-dive into the concept in the coming weeks!

+### Input: Add device IDs to keyboard and mouse input events

+If you've used [`InputEvent`s](https://docs.godotengine.org/en/stable/tutorials/inputs/inputevent.html) in your projects and their [`device` property](https://docs.godotengine.org/en/stable/classes/class_inputevent.html#class-inputevent-property-device) directly, you may have noticed that the engine sets the device ID for keyboard and mouse devices to `0`, which conflicts with the joypads that may also use this ID, and the only way to check if an `InputEvent` was sent by, for example, a keyboard, is to check its type by using `if event is InputEventKey: (your code here)`.
+A [proposal](https://github.com/godotengine/godot-proposals/issues/7161) was made to resolve this issue, and [Nintorch](https://github.com/Nintorch) made a PR for it here: [GH-116274](https://github.com/godotengine/godot/pull/116274).
+With this change the users can finally differentiate between joypad, keyboard and mouse events just by checking the `device` property.
+However, this also means that if your project depends on the previous behavior of keyboard and mouse having an ID of `0`, you will have to modify your project.
+But if you're not happy with this change, please let us know by making a [GitHub issue](https://github.com/godotengine/godot/issues).
+If enough people are not happy with this change, it will have to be reverted.

 ### And more!

 There are too many exciting changes to list them all here, but here's a curated selection: